Multarix/Discord-Remove-useless-chat-buttons/README.md

 This repository is for those looking to hide the "Gift Nitro", "Stickers" and "GIF" buttons from the chat bar in discord.
 If reading this far into the future, please note that this may not work, so don't complain to me if it stops working.<br>
 There are 2 versions of the scripts here:<br>
-1. "All" versions remove the Gift Nitro, Stickers and GIF buttons, (Note that you can still access gifs and stickers via the tabs in the emoji button that remain)
+1. "All" versions remove the Gift Nitro, Stickers and GIF buttons, (Note that you can still access gifs and stickers via the tabs in the emoji button that remains)
 2. "KeepGIF" versions remove the Gift Nitro and Sticker buttons only (Note that you can still access the stickers via the tab in the emoji/ gif buttons that remain)